Tensions high in Ukraine's Crimea as rival crowds gather

-SIMFEROPOL, Ukraine (Reuters) - Thousands of pro-Russia separatists tussled with supporters of Ukraine’s new leaders in Crimea on Wednesday as tempers boiled over the future of the region following the upheaval that swept away President Viktor Yanukovich.
+SIMFEROPOL, Ukraine (Reuters) - Thousands of pro-Russia separatists and supporters of Ukraine’s new leaders confronted each other on Wednesday outside Crimea’s regional parliament before a debate on the political upheaval that swept away President Viktor Yanukovich.

-One person died, apparently of a heart attack, and two others were trampled and injured when people stumbled and fell to the ground in the crush, witnesses said.

 About 2,000 people, many of them ethnic Tatars who are the indigenous group on the Black Sea peninsula, converged on the parliament building to support the ‘Euro-Maidan’ movement which overturned Yanukovich in Kiev after three months of protests.